Italy: Middle Ages

 The Lombard kingdom was absorbed into Francia by Charlemagne in the late 8th century and became the Kingdom of Italy.
 The Franks helped form the Papal States.
 Until the 13th century, politics was dominated by relations between the Holy Roman Emperors and the Papacy, with city-states siding with the former (Ghibellines) or with the latter (Guelphs) for momentary advantage.
 The Germanic emperor and Roman pontiff became the universal powers of medieval Europe.
-However, conflict over the Investiture Controversy and between Guelphs and Ghibellines ended the imperial-feudal system in the north, where cities gained independence.
+However, conflict over the Investiture controversy and between Guelphs and Ghibellines ended the imperial-feudal system in the north, where cities gained independence.
 In 1176, the Lombard League of city-states defeated Holy Roman Emperor Frederick Barbarossa, ensuring their independence.

-City-states – e.g. Milan, Florence, Venice – played a crucially innovative role in financial development by devising banking practices, and enabling new forms of social organisation.
+City-states, such as Milan, Florence, and Venice, played a crucially innovative role in financial development by devising banking practices and enabling new forms of social organisation.
 In coastal and southern areas, maritime republics dominated the Mediterranean and monopolised trade to the Orient.
 They were independent thalassocratic city-states, in which merchants had considerable power.
 Although oligarchical, the relative political freedom they afforded was conducive to academic and artistic advancement.
 The best-known maritime republics were Venice, Genoa, Pisa, and Amalfi.
 Each had dominion over overseas lands, islands, lands on the Adriatic, Aegean, and Black seas, and commercial colonies in the Near East and North Africa.

 Left: flag of the Italian Navy.
 Clockwise, from upper left: the coat of arms of Venice, Genoa, Pisa and Amalfi.

-Right: trade routes, colonies of the Genoa and Venice.
+Right: trade routes, colonies of Genoa and Venice.

 Venice and Genoa were Europe's gateways to the East, and producers of fine glass, while Florence was a centre of silk, wool, banking, and jewellery.
-The wealth generated meant large public and private artistic projects could be commissioned.
-The republics participated in the Crusades, providing support, transport, but mostly taking political and trading opportunities.
+The wealth generated enabled the commissioning of large public and private artistic projects.
+The republics participated in the Crusades, providing support and transport but primarily pursuing political and commercial opportunities.
 Italy first felt the economic changes which led to the commercial revolution: Venice was able to sack Byzantine's capital and finance Marco Polo's voyages to Asia; the first universities were formed in Italian cities, and scholars such as Aquinas obtained international fame; capitalism and banking families emerged in Florence, where Dante and Giotto were active around 1300.
 In the south, Sicily had become an Arab Islamic emirate in the 9th century, thriving until the Italo-Normans conquered it in the late 11th century, together with most of the Lombard and Byzantine principalities of southern Italy.
 The region was subsequently divided between the Kingdom of Sicily and Kingdom of Naples.
 (Note: Kingdom of Naples is used by historians, but not by its rulers, who kept the original 'Kingdom of Sicily' (i.e., there existed two Kingdoms of Sicily).)
 The Black Death of 1348 killed perhaps a third of Italy's population.